mcgrawcm/McGrawLab/_pages/research.md

 ![hGAT1]({{ site.url }}{{ site.baseurl }}/images/asset_01_GAT1 assay.png){: style="width: 70%; float: center; margin: 0px"}

-Another approach to functional validation is using zebrafish models using the human cDNA rescue paradigm.
-In this approach, the ability to rescue phenotypes observed in cdkl5 zebrafish using WT or mutant human CDKL5 mRNA provides a rapid means to connect genotype to phenotype, and set the stage for additional molecular investigations.
+Another approach to functional validation is using zebrafish models using the human mRNA rescue paradigm.
+In this approach, the ability to rescue phenotypes observed in _cdkl5_ zebrafish using WT or mutant human CDKL5 mRNA provides a rapid means to connect genotype to phenotype, and set the stage for additional molecular investigations.

 ## Neurotherapeutics